Course Type / Attendance

-Anatomy and Physiology for Sport & Effects of Exercise on the Body Systems – During these units our student Christopher Stores tells us “I learned all about the workings of our bodies, including the heart and lungs and our muscles and bones.
+Anatomy and Physiology for Sport & Effects of Exercise on the Body Systems – During these units our student Elliot Rutherford tells us “I learned all about the workings of our bodies, including the heart and lungs and our muscles and bones.
 I really enjoyed these units”

-Psychology for Sports Performance – During this unit Brian Armstrong “ learned to use sports psychology techniques like imagery and positive self talk” to improve his sporting performances
+Psychology for Sports Performance – During this unit Sam Unthank “ learned to use sports psychology techniques like imagery and positive self-talk” to improve his sporting performances

-Practical Sport & Planning and Leading Sports Activities – Whilst completing these units Nathan Renton tells us “ I improved my coaching and leadership skills and also gained experience in organising and leading sports tournaments and events”
+Practical Sport & Planning and Leading Sports Activities – Whilst completing these units Cory Leonard tells us “ I improved my coaching and leadership skills and also gained experience in organising and leading sports tournaments and events.”

-Nutrition for Sports Performance – During this unit Jordan Henson particularly enjoyed “making our own sports drinks and learning about different athletes diets”
+Nutrition for Sports Performance – During this unit Nikitta Bland particularly enjoyed “making our own sports drinks and learning about different athletes diets.”

 How you will learn

-The course will be taught through a mixture of practical and classroom based sessions covering a wide range of up to date topics in sport.
+The course will be taught through a mixture of practical and classroom based sessions covering a wide range of up to date topics in sport and exercise.

 Where could this course take you?

-A merit grade overall will allow progression onto the BTEC Level 3 Diploma in Sport (Development, Coaching and Fitness) or the BTEC Level 3 Diploma in Sport and Exercise Sciences.
-Alternatively you could gain employment in the rapidly expanding Sport and Leisure industry.
+Passing the course will allow progression onto the BTEC National Diploma in Sport (Development, Coaching and Fitness) or progress onto the BTEC National Diploma in Sport and Exercise Sciences or gain employment in the rapidly expanding Sport and Leisure industry.

 The course is free for all 16-19 year olds, there will be minimal costs for course materials such as pens paper etc. There will also be an option to purchase college branded sports kit for reduced price.